wjrossi/Cemetery-Plotter/user-stories.md

 ## NOTES
 > `As a <role>, I want <goal/desire> so that <benefit>` Let's say the user in our case is the manager of the cemetery.
-Cut an unranked story and paste it into a position in the ranked section.
 Add a reason why it belongs at that ranking when you do it.
 The reason might be about how important the feature is for the cemetery manager and how it impacts the development of the software.
 If you change a ranking, make sure you move the reason too.

-## UNRANKED
-* As a user, I want to be able to list all the vacant plots for when we need to find a location for a new burial.
-* As a user, I want the price to be attached on each plot, so I can easily manage the price.
-* As a user, I want to be able to pay with credit cards in the system, so I do not have to wait in line.
-* As a user, I want a plot comparison function, so I can compare the price, location and other stuffs.
-* As a user, I want to be able to attach a picture of each site so that I can have a visual reference.
-* As a user, I want to be able to get an automatic notification when certain rates (for example 90%) of the plots have been occupied so that I can make plans to use new areas.

 ## RANKED
 ### Highest Priority First